Treatment of psoriasis

 - Take a bath.
 Soak your body in colloidal oatmeal or Epsom salt.
 It’s calming * and * relaxing!

-- Try the supplements.
-Some people with psoriasis swear by turmeric and fish oil.
-Just check with your doc before trying them out.
+- Try the supplements—some people with psoriasis swear by turmeric and fish oil.
+Just check with your doctor before trying them out.

 - Zap scalp psoriasis with zinc.
 Do you know those special medicated shampoos?
 They are infused with anti-inflammatory zinc!